-A User is a person who is authorized to simply use or make certain programming changes to the lock.
-This User can be anyone--from a one-time visitor (who will almost certainly have no authority to make changes) to the owner of the building in which the lock is installed (who will probably wish to have total authority to make changes).
-The DL3200 lock can hold hundreds of Users in its programming memory, and each User possesses a pre-defined level of authority--a Programming Level--as to their ability to use or make changes to the lock.
+A User is a person who is authorized to unlock, use or make programming changes to the lock.
+This User can be anyone-from a one-time visitor (who will almost certainly have no authority to make programming changes) to the owner of the building in which the lock is installed (who may wish to have total authority to make changes to the lock programming).
+The DL5300 lock can hold up to 2000 Users in its programming memory, and each User possesses a pre-defined level of authority--a Programming Level--as to their ability to use or make changes to the lock.